2024 Summer Olympic Games - Paris, France

 Have You Been to The Games?

 My cousin was an Olympic speedskater back in the 70's and 80's and that's when my Olympic spirit was born.
-Too bad I didn't pay more attention when she and a fellow Olympian dragged me out on the ice to try to teach me to skate when we were young.
+Too bad the 8-year-old me didn't pay more attention when she and a fellow Olympian dragged me out on the ice in Northbrook, Illinois, to try to teach me to skate.
 The spirit continues in me and I made it a goal when I was a teen to attend the Olympics.
 So far I have been to three Olympiads: Los Angeles in 1984, Atlanta in 1996, and Salt Lake City in 2002.
 Hoping to attend the Paris games in 2024.

 Photos From Salt Lake City 2002